The Best 3PL, Logistics and Supply Chain Website Design Examples

 Murphy Logistics provides innovative warehousing and full 3PL logistics services and solutions driven by enthusiasm to create a positive difference for customers and employees.
 Their vision is to be an amazing warehousing and logistics organization that is admired and trusted by employees, partners, and the community.

 The site Windmill designed offers Murphy Logistics greater flexibility as a marketing tool; it functions as a platform to power content marketing and inbound efforts while also supporting sales.
-Windmill reorganized the sitemap, navigation and user experience for greater clarity across various industries and audiences, driving targeted traffic to the site and increasing the quantity and quality of leads.
+Windmill reorganized the sitemap, navigation and user experience for greater clarity across various industries and audiences, and drove targeted traffic to the site through plantful search engine optimization, ultimately increasing the quantity and quality of leads.

 Gamer Packaging sought to redesign its website to be highly visually appealing and to clearly position the company as a full-service packaging and supply chain partner, so that it would generate more, and better, leads.